 > About the Compendium

 This compendium consists of Topics and Resources.
 Topics currently include all the countries in the world (and for a few countries, also the provinces/states within them).
 For one country, Poland, there is an additional type of topic, City.
-When viewing a Topic (i.e. Italy) you will see a list of resources divided into seven potential sections:
+When viewing a Topic (i.e. Italy) you will see a list of resources divided into nine potential sections: